ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/preproc_htstream.md

     zless 01-HTS_Preproc/SampleAC1/SampleAC1_R1.fastq.gz
     ```

     If you scroll through the data (using the spacebar), you will see that some of the sequences have been trimmed.
-Now, try searching for **/** again.
+Now, try searching for **AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC** again.
 You shouldn't find it (adapters were trimmed remember), but rarely is anything perfect.
 You may need to use Control-C to get out of the search and then "q" to exit the 'less' screen.

     Lets grep for the sequence and count occurrences